jacobjohnsson/simulated-annealing/docs/README.md

 instead of the global optimum and that it is difficult to apply in continous state spaces.
-The advantages of these types of algorithms (local search heuristic algorithms) are that they require very little constant memory, as long as one doesn't vare about the path to the solution.
+The advantages of these types of algorithms (local search heuristic algorithms) are that they require very little constant memory, as long as one doesn't care about the path to the solution.
 They can also be aborted mid-run and produce the best solution so far.

 ### 8-Queens